will-rowe/SEAR/README.md

     `docker build -t 'docker:sear' .`

-3. SEAR.command_line_version
+3. SEAR.original_cl_version
 ----

 + The original version of SEAR is still available.
 This is the command line version which requires the user to set up all the required dependencies.
 It also requires USEARCH still, unlike the other SEAR versions that now use VSEARCH (an open source alternative to USEARCH).

-+ The README.md file in SEAR.command_line_version explains how to set up this version of SEAR.
++ The README.md file in SEAR.original_cl_version explains how to set up this version of SEAR.

 -----------